read. relish. review.

 Those cold words continue to echo cruelly in her head.
 A cold spider of fear was embedded deep inside her; her dear, cruel brother would stay true to his word if that was what it took.
 She stared out unwaveringly through the window of her room and into the distance at the small brown ridges of land, the barren landscape embracing her turbulent emotions.

 Khal Drogo, The Dothraki leader she had been sold off to as if a mere piece of meat by her brother.
 He now possessed her future.
 Had she really expected her brother to reconsider?
 The welling up of hopelessness inside her took her breath away.
 They had met, once, a brief moment in the Free City of Pentos.
 The battle hardened figure had stared at her with eyes devoured in darkness.
-Eyes that had engulfed the heavens and stars threatened to swallow her.
-Now here they were, sailing across the narrow sea to Westeros, so Illyrio Mopatis could retrieve his gift for her wedding to Khal Drogo.
+Eyes that had engulfed the heavens and stars, but reflected no light, threatened to swallow her as well.
+Now here they were, sailing across the narrow sea to Westeros, to White Harbor, so Illyrio Mopatis could retrieve his gift for her at her wedding to Khal Drogo.

-Tears welled in her blue orbs; lips trembled the slightest bit she could not control.
+Tears welled in her violet orbs, her lips trembled the slightest bit that she could not control.
 Her heart ached, 'Why?'
 It whispered over and over again.
 She wanted to close her eyes, wish away this horrible nightmare.
 "Why?"
 She whispered the word swallowed up by the howling wind.

-"You know why, dear sister," Viserys spoke eerily as he appeared in her line of vision.
+"You know why, dear sister," Viserys spoke as he appeared in her line of vision.